thein3rovert/SecureDoc/README.md

 time.
 The not before (start time) of the JWT is set to the current time.
 Finally, the JWT is signed with a specified key and the
 HS512 signature algorithm.

+Jwt part 5(6)
+After creating the builder we then need a mthod that is going to add the cookie to the response, i want this cookie to be a consumer cookie and also want it to accept three values so I created a functional interface class named `triConsumer` this class is going to take three arguments and accept them.

+After i created the addCookie method i need to add a method that is going to add the cookie to the response.
+Because we need to know if its a access token that we will be working with or its a refresh token so we will be using a switch statement.

+The aim and objective of the addCookie method is to add a cookie to the HttpServletResponse object.
+The method takes three
+arguments: the HttpServletResponse object, a User object, and a TokenType object.
+The method uses a switch statement to determine the type of token being added.
+If the type is ACCESS, it creates an access token for the user using the createToken method and the Token::getAccess function.
+It then creates a new Cookie object with the token value and sets various properties such as HttpOnly, MaxAge, and Path.
+Finally, it adds the cookie to the HttpServletResponse object using the addCookie method.
+Overall, the addCookie method is used to add a cookie to the response when the user logs in or performs an action that requires authentication.
+Then in the case of the refresh token it does the same thing.